cloudprivacylabs/layeredschemas.org/content/docs/overview.md

 Here, `@type: Value` defines the attribute as a value attribute.
 A layered schema makes a distinction between attribute kinds like `Value`, `Object`, `Array`, etc. Everything else are simply semantic annotations.
-Above, `type: string` is a semantic annotation whose meaning depends on the system processing it.
+Above, `valueType: string` is a semantic annotation whose meaning depends on the system processing it.
 For instance, we can add the fact that the two fields are personally identifiable information into this schema by defining a new term, `privacyClassifications`: